holidaycheck/tech-blog/_posts/2017-10-05-apprenticeship-at-8thlight.md

 [sw-craftsmanship]: https://en.wikipedia.org/wiki/Software_craftsmanship
 [workmanship]: https://en.wikipedia.org/wiki/Workmanship#Workmanship_and_craftsmanship

-I think [this post][jakes 1st post] shows very well that *anyone* can do such an apprenticeship.
+[Jake's post][jakes 1st post] shows very well that *anyone* can do such an apprenticeship.
 The people guiding the apprentices just have to be good in guiding.
 He writes: “Most people, when I told them I intended to become a programmer without going to college, thought I was nuts but were nice enough to nod and smile”.
 Jake (the apprentice) was sure about doing an apprenticeship.
 So the skill to find the people who really want is what matters.
 And 8th Light has proven too that this works, we have seen it.
 I would say the majority of 8th Lighters don’t have a background in computers, and even less in computer science.
 And the company grows by doing consultant work, running IT projects, including lots of programming, for various companies.

 [jakes 1st post]: http://jakescruggs.blogspot.de/2004/05/my-apprenticeship-may-2004.html

 ## The application, part 1, online

 The first contact between an employer and a prospective employee is mostly the employer reads a CV, meets someone at an event, gets a referral or other opportunity that the two get to know about each other.
 How the process of pre-selecting applicants for setting up a first online session works at 8th Light, I don’t know.
 What I understood very well is that those people who find 8th Light deliberately and think this can be the right company for me are those that know about craftsmanship, an apprenticeship program and surrounding topics.

 One word on wording: lately “craftsmanship” has received quite some critiques for it’s non-inclusive name.
 Therefore I will try to be careful in wording, but am open to add improvements.
 There is no intention of offending anyone here.

 The other groups of applicants are those that don’t even start the process.
 Why?
 As [Jake had already done][jakes-tictactoe] in 2004, the first task you get assigned is writing Tic Tac Toe.
 This task is assigned to you before you meet face to face.
 You work on it and get back to 8th Light with a result that you think is good enough.
 That is the step where some people loose interest.
 My guess would be they either don’t know what the apprenticeship will look like or they are looking for jobs (or application processes) that are not so “demanding”.

 Reading about the first steps in the application process in [here][crafter-application] sums it all up, and it sumarizes quite well who is the audience:
 > We enjoy working with people who are empathetic, who are passionate about teaching and learning, and who value the work they do.
 If this approach to software development resonates with you, we'd love to talk.